dacphuc1993/NLP-MH-reddit/README.md

 # NLP-MH-reddit
-This is my code for my thesis research.
+This is the code for my thesis research.